seanturner/mls-architecture/draft-ietf-mls-architecture.md

 is the set of Clients that has legitimate knowledge of the shared (Encryption) Group Key established in the group key establishment phase of the protocol.

-In some messaging systems, Clients belonging to the same Member must all share the same identity key pair, but MLS does not assume this.
+In some messaging systems, Clients belonging to the same Member all share the same identity key pair, but MLS does not assume this.
 The MLS architecture considers the more general case and allows for important use cases, such as a Member adding a new Client when all their